Shrouq-Bioinformatics/shrouq-Bioinformatics/README.md

 </p>

 ## 🧬 About Me
-I am a **Biochemistry Master's Student** with professional experience from the **Jeddah univirsty**.
+I am a **Biochemistry Master's Student** with professional experience from the **university of Jeddah**.
 Alongside my lab background, I have developed a solid foundation in **Bioinformatics and Data Visualization**.
 My core mission is helping researchers turn their raw experimental and genomic results into clear, professional, and publication-ready scientific charts.

 - 🔬 **Academic Background:** Master's in Biochemistry.
 - 📊 **Core Focus:** Transforming raw biological and NGS data into high-quality scientific plots.